-A principal safeguarding concern of the MOD with respect to the development of wind turbines relates to their potential to create a physical obstruction to air traffic movements (low flying) and Air Defence Radar (ADR) installations.
+- A principal safeguarding concern of the MOD with respect to the development of wind turbines relates to their potential to create a physical obstruction to air traffic movements (low flying) and Air Defence Radar (ADR) installations.
 A Line of Sight (LOS) assessment has been undertaken for the Proposed Development which has concluded that there is no detectability of the Proposed Development by the ADR in the region due to the distance between the receptors, curvature of the earth and intervening terrain.
-There would therefore be no effect on ADR installations as a result of the operation of the Proposed Development; the MOD has no objection to the Proposed Development and therefore ADR effects are scoped out.
-However the MOD has identified that aviation lighting would be required.
-This has been included in the Proposed Development and an assessment of the effects is set out in Appendix 6D of the EIA Report, and discussed in Section 5.7.11 above.
+There would therefore be no effect on ADR installations as a result of the operation of the Proposed Development.
+The MOD has no objection to the Proposed Development and therefore ADR effects are scoped out. - 5.11.4 However the MOD require lighting to be fitted in accordance with the Air Navigation Order (ANO) (2016) requirements.
+This means that aviation warning lighting would be required on all 35 turbines of the Proposed Development, assuming these would be in excess of 150m in height to blade tip.
+The CAA policy statement 'Lighting of Onshore Wind Turbine Generators in the United Kingdom with a maximum blade tip height at or in excess of 150m Above Ground Level', advises that that medium intensity (2000 candela), red, aviation warning lights are fitted as close as possible to the top of all fixed structures which have a total height of more than 150m above ground level.
+This mitigation has been included in the Proposed Development and an assessment of the effects is set out in EIA Appendix 6D and discussed in Section 5.7.11 above.